Behavioral Signals, Responsibility Design

 Insight

-The Importance of Difficulty Design for Sustained Engagement
+The Importance of Difficulty Design for Sustained Engagement.

-The Importance of Difficulty Design for Sustained Engagement
+The Importance of Difficulty Design for Sustained Engagement.

 Kids lose interest quickly when there’s no challenge, but give up just as fast when it’s too hard.